Hanley Ramírez: 2016 season

 Ramírez reported early to 2016 spring training with the Red Sox and dismissed his impending positional switch to first base as nothing hard.
 Once the season began, the transition was well received by the press and clubhouse, with praise going to his improved defense and greater comfort in the infield.

 On July 20, 2016, Ramírez belted three two-run home runs in Boston's 11–7 interleague play victory against the San Francisco Giants at Fenway Park.
 Then on August 12, he hit a pair of three-run home runs as the Red Sox beat the visiting Arizona Diamondbacks, 9–4, in an interleague game.
 It was his 20th career multi-homer game, while his six runs batted in matched a career high.

-On September 15, 2016, in perhaps the most memorable at-bat of his season, Ramírez hit a walk off three-run home run to stun the Yankees and complete a thrilling comeback victory.
-The win would help catapult the Red Sox to an eleven-game win streak and eventually the 2016 AL Eastern Division title.
+On September 15, 2016, Ramírez hit a walk off three-run home run to complete a comeback against the Yankees, marking the beginning of an eleven-game win streak.

 On October 2, 2016, Ramírez hit his 30th home run of the season.
 Ramírez, Mookie Betts and David Ortiz became the first trio in Red Sox history with 30 home runs and more than 100 RBIs in the same season.
 Ramírez would finish the season with a .286 batting average and 111 RBI, a new career high.